sreoch/PDA_Static_Dynamic_Testing/part_1_docs/testing_task_1.md

   total # = 0
   for card in cards:
     total += card.value
-    return "You have a total of" + total #return statement should be outside of for loop and a space should be after the last word
+    return "You have a total of" + total #return statement should be outside of for loop and total should be converted to a string

 ```